kountable/sanic-to-json/README.md

 ```
 Arguments to the header key could be passed in the doc strings, but I'll leave that for a future endevaor.

-- Because Sanic routes accessed through a saved in the main app are accessed through a dictionary
+- Because Sanic routes are accessed through a dictionary, `app.router.routes_names`, the underlying function names need to be unique for each route, .i.e., async defining routes `/health` and `/test`.